cchristensen-sz/IdentityProofing/README.md

 -  If you are US based, you will proceed to the [Mobile Match workflow](https://github.com/cchristensen-sz/IdentityProofing#mobile-match).
 -  If you pass the mobile match workflow, your verification is complete
 -  If SecZetta is unable to verify your identity via Mobile Match you will proceed to the [Government ID Verification workflow](https://github.com/cchristensen-sz/IdentityProofing#government-id-verification)
--  Once completed you will be returned to the browser you inititated proofing from and your results will be displayed.
-Should there be additional steps, you will receive direction at that time.
+-  Once completed, you will be returned to the browser you inititated proofing from and your results will be displayed.

 ## Troubleshooting
 If you run into challenges, the following should be attempted before contacting support: